Six Nations land cessions: Background

 Before the period of European colonization, the ancestral territory of the Haudenosaunee, a confederation of five indigenous tribes, formed the territory of what is now Upstate New York.
 The Lenape were spread out in the Hudson and Delaware River valleys along the eastern seaboard of North America.
 During a period of violent conflict between the Haudenosaunee and a confederation of Algonquian and Wyandot tribes who were allied with the French, the Haudenosaunee were able to acquire lands through conquest which extended as far as the Mississippi River to the west and the Tennessee River to the south.
 The Lenape, under pressure from European colonial settlements, migrated to the Midwest along the Ohio River and eventually settled along the Wabash River.

 In 1701, the Haudenosaunee signed the "Deed from the Five Nations to the King, of their Beaver Hunting Ground", more commonly known as the Nanfan Treaty, with the colonial governor of the Province of New York, John Nanfan.
-The treaty came about during positive relations between the English Crown and the Haudenosaunee, and ceded large amounts of recently lost territory to colonial New York; no attempt was made to settle the newly ceded territories, as in addition to being populated by hostile Algonquian peoples, the French refused to recognize the treaty.
+The treaty was made during positive relations between the English Crown and the Haudenosaunee, and ceded large amounts of recently lost territory to colonial New York.

+The British made no attempt to settle the newly ceded territories, as they were largely populated by hostile Algonquian peoples, and the French, who controlled much of present-day eastern Canada, refused to recognize the treaty.